What is the “Relief Procedures for Certain Former Citizens”?

 The IRS announced a new voluntary disclosure on 6 September 2019.

-This amnesty program exists alongside the existing Streamlined Procedure whereby the Streamlined Procedure is aimed at US persons who wish to get into compliance with their US income tax American and doesn’t want to give up their US nationality at the moment.
+This amnesty program exists alongside the existing Streamlined Procedure whereby the Streamlined Procedure is aimed at US persons who wish to get into compliance with their US income tax American and don’t want to give up their US nationality at the moment.

 The IRS announced procedures for certain persons who have relinquished, or intend to relinquish, their United States (U.S.) citizenship and who wish to come into compliance with their U.S. income tax and reporting obligations and avoid being taxed as a “covered expatriate”